mstksg/inCode/copy/entries/advent-gol.md

-properties of a "degenerate" hyper-dimensional game of life" to take a "7 dimensions may just barely be possible on a commercial PC, could we ever reach 10 dimensions?" to "10 dimensions is easy enough to be run on any modern browser, and 40 dimensions can be reached with a compiled language".
+properties of a "degenerate" hyper-dimensional game of life" to take a "7 dimensions may just barely be possible on a commercial PC, could we ever reach 10 dimensions?" to "10 dimensions is easy enough to be run on any modern browser ([jump to spoilers here](#golFlat)), and 60 dimensions can be reached with a compiled language".

-This is a story about breaking the degenerate hyper-dimensional game of life by interactive exploratory visualizations and math!
+This is a story about breaking a degenerate hyper-dimensional game of life via interactive exploratory visualizations and math!

-T'was the night before Thursday, December 17, 2020, the release of ["Conway Cubes"][puzzle] (Day 17 of [Advent of Code 2020][aoc]).
-Advent of Code is a sequence of fun little themed coding puzzles building up to Christmas.
-I always enjoyed these puzzles because they are so self-contained and tidy that they are often *open-ended* in the interesting ways you can solve them or expand them (which I've written [many blog posts on][blogs]).
+T'was the night before Thursday, December 17, 2020, the release of ["Conway Cubes"][puzzle].
+It was Day 17 of [Advent of Code 2020][aoc], a series of fun little themed coding puzzles building up to Christmas; I always enjoyed these puzzles because they are so self-contained and tidy that they are often *open-ended* in the interesting ways you can solve them or expand on them (which I've written [many blog posts on][blogs]).

 [puzzle]: https://adventofcode.com/2020/day/17